 When I was in graduate school I worked as a teaching assistant for various professors in the department.
-This job entailed the usual responsibilities—grading papers, helping students with assignments, prevent cheating (and perhaps try to understand why students cheat), etc.
+This job entailed the usual responsibilities—grading papers, helping students with assignments, and preventing cheating.
+Honestly, I had never considered the big question: why do students cheat?

 Related reading: The Secret to Raising Happy Kids: Don’t Focus on Happiness